10 killed, 34 injured as bus overturns in South Africa - Vanguard News

 Among the injured, five people were critically wounded, he added.

-The reason for the accident and the total number of passengers on the bus was not clear. (dpa/NAN)
+The reason for the accident and the total number of passengers on the bus was not clear.
+(NAN)